Skip to main content

 The Scream movies, for example, examine how concepts like victimhood are reinforced within slasher movies.
 The recurring antagonist is some masked killer, usually a teenager, who sets out to make their own real-life horror movie.
 Because the characters are a bunch of horror-enthused teenagers, they quickly catch on to the fact that they are now living in a scary movie, and they try to make sense of their situation by abiding by the “rules” of the scary movies they observe, which is where the metatextual commentary comes in.
 Scream also works really well as parody because while it pokes fun at the conventions of the genre, it also respects them.
 Scream isn’t just a thought piece about scary movies–it’s a scary movie too.
 You jump when the killer bursts through the window and wince when the knife cuts through the kids, just like in a "real" scary movie.

 That series follows Sidney Prescott, a girl who seems fated for a certain ending, one that involves a lot of stabbing, because she’s that kind of “character.”
-In the first film, a lot of attention is given to her mother's sexual promiscuity as well as Sidney's own burgeoning sexuality, sexuality being a central theme in slasher films.
+In the first film, a lot of attention is given to her mother's sexual promiscuity as well as Sidney's own burgeoning sexuality--a central theme in slasher films.
 Sidney’s franchise-long conflict of staying one step ahead of the knife is a metaphor for her fight for control over her own identity.
 Just because there are things in her history that type Sidney as a “victim,” that doesn’t mean she is destined to become prey to Ghostface.

 This psychology factors heavily into the plot of Megamind.
 Megamind has accepted that his lot in life to play the villain who always loses to his lifelong nemesis, Metro Man.
 This has been reinforced through years of people treating him different because he did not fit a certain mold.
 It’s only when Megamind adopts the persona of “Bernard” the regular guy that he is able to step outside of the social construct built for him and see just how performative his “villainy” always was.